 Figure 1.
 Installed electricity generation capacity in Israel as of December 2020 by producer: IEC (blue) and Private Producers including renewables (red).

 For the past decade and a half, the Israel Electric Corp (IEC) has been denied from building new conventional power plants, thus practically all conventional additions have been made by the private sector.
-The IEC capacity further reduced upon retirement of some generation units in 2019 and privatization sale of two compounds in 2019 and 2020 respectively.
-In terms of privately-held conventional generation, several power plants began continuous operation over the past year and a half: the 300 MWp pump accumulation power plant in Maaleh Gilboa entered partial operation in late 2019 while its second unit began operation in summer 2020; OPC Hadera power plant received permanent operation license in July 2020.
-In regard to renewable electricity generation, much new solar capacity was installed, and surpassed 3,300 MWp by the end of 2020.
-Wind energy segment remained stable through 2020.
+The IEC capacity further reduced upon retirement of some generation units in 2019 and privatization sale of two compounds in 2019 and 2020 respectively; another IEC site of Hagit is also due to be privatized, followed by Eshkol and then Reding.
+In terms of privately-held conventional generation, several power plants began continuous operation over the past year and a half: the 300 MWp pump accumulation power plant in Maaleh Gilboa entered partial operation in late 2019 while its second unit began operation in summer 2020; OPC Hadera power plant received permanent operation license in July 2020; Beer Tuvya natural gas power plant went online in February 2021.
+In regard to renewable electricity generation, much new solar capacity was installed, and reached 2,335 MWp at the end of 2020l the largest facility connected in 2021 was Timna site of 60 MWp.
+Wind energy segment remained stable through 2020, awaiting major sites of Emek Bakha and Bereshit connection and synchronization in 2022.
 Hydropower capacity remained stable in 2020 and is not expected to change in 2021.
 Finally, no small-scale biogas plants were added in 2020-21.

-Developments in the generation segment include transfer of the 1,150 MWp Neot Hovav power generation complex from the IEC to the tender winning consortium by Shikun veBinui & Adeltek; construction of solar+storage facilities as part of the first tender of this kind concluded in 2020 - 100 MWp by Doral, 41 MWp by Enlight and 20 MWp by Ellomay Capital; tender quota of 271 MWp small natural gas generation facilities was closed in November 2019 and will be gradually deployed in upcoming years.
+Future developments in the generation segment include the deployment of tender quota of 271 MWp small natural gas generation facilities was concluded in November 2019 and will be gradually deployed in upcoming years; construction of industrial-scale solar&storage facilities as part of the first tender of this kind concluded in 2020 - 100 MWp by Doral, 41 MWp by Enlight and 20 MWp by Ellomay Capital; dual use PV tender is to be concluded in late 2021.
 Around 12 GWp renewable capacity is planned to be installed by 2030, thus about 1,000 MWp of mainly solar capacity is to be installed annually in upcoming years.
-Finally, by 2023 two coal generation units of the IEC in Hadera are to be retired in favor of a 1,200 MWp gas power plant.
+A number of power plants are under planning and construction including Etgal and Tzomet natural gas powered sites and two cogeneration facilities Solad Energy and Bazan Energy, Kokhav Hayarden 300 MWp and Manara pump accumulation projects.
+Two major PV tenders to be executed - one in Dimona of about 300 MWp and another in Ashalim of 40 MWp (Ashalim PV 2).
+Finally, by 2023 two coal generation units of the IEC in Hadera are to be retired in favor of a 1,200 MWp gas power plant, though this could be delayed.

-In terms of electricity generation and supply, 72.5 million kWh were produced in 2019 in the Israeli market, and about the same in 2020.
+In terms of electricity generation and supply, 72.5 million kWh were produced in 2019 in the Israeli market, and about 73.5 million kWh in 2020.
 IEC produced 65.9% and added with electricity purchased from private producers, the IEC altogether controlled 77.8% of total electricity supply, whereas the remaining 22.2% consisted of output supplied by private producers directly to customers or schemes of self-consumption (small PV producers and three conventional power plants).
-Private generation share hence reached 38% during 2020 and is expected to continue rising through 2021 to surpass 40%.
+Private generation share hence reached 39% during 2020 and is expected to continue rising through 2021 to surpass 40%.
 This implies a significant overshoot of governmental original target of 20% private electricity production by 2020.

 Figure 3.
 Supply of electricity by producer in Israel during 2019: IEC (blue), Private Producers who sell directly to consumers (red) and Private Producers who sell electricity to IEC for later distribution (green).